duneroadrunner/SaferCPlusPlus/README.md

 Because constructors and destructors of dynamically (i.e. heap) allocated objects can only be invoked via elements of the library, those elements can (and do) ensure that the `this` pointer remains valid for the whole constructor/destructor call in all cases.

-But by default these run-time checks are only enabled in debug builds.
-Because i) empirically, this kind of bug seems to be very rare, and ii) these run-time checks would be unnecessary in circumstances where, for example, a lifetime checker is available and being used.
-Defining the `MSE_ENABLE_REENTRANCY_CHECKS_BY_DEFAULT` preprocessor symbol will enable the checks in non-debug builds as well.

 The remaining case is when a local variable is declared (on the stack).
 In this case the `this` pointer is intrinsically guaranteed to point to a validly allocated object, not just for the duration of the constructor, but indeed for the duration of the scope.
 Unfortunately, C++ does permit you to reference the object before the completion of its construction.
 For example, in this declaration

 ```cpp